Authenticating Access to Your Azure Storage Account

 Note that to access a container or blob anonymously, you do not need to create a CloudStorageAccount or a client object.
 Authentication is not required for anonymous access, so you can access the resource directly.
 Only certain read operations (using HTTP GET) are supported via anonymous access.

-This property is useful when you are writing code that will only use the storage emulator, but if you will want to point your code to a Windows Azure storage account when you have finished testing against the storage emulator, you may want to use a connection string.
-You can quickly modify the connection string to switch between storage accounts without modifying your code; see Configuring Windows Azure Connection Strings for more information.
+This property is useful when you are writing code that will only use the storage emulator, but if you will want to point your code to an Azure storage account when you have finished testing against the storage emulator, you may want to use a connection string.
+You can quickly modify the connection string to switch between storage accounts without modifying your code; see Configuring Connection Strings for more information.

 This CloudStorageAccount object uses the default endpoints for the storage services.
 The default service endpoints are

 myaccount is the name of your storage account.

 The following code example shows how to create a new CloudStorageAccount object using a reference to your account name and access key.
 It then creates a new CloudBlobClient object, followed by a new container: